wtsi-ic/wtsi-software-policy/POLICY.md

 (give the name of the author and include a copy of their written public domain dedication).

-Note that it is important to comply with the terms of license under which original source files are received from external sources (see [Policy Protection](#policy.protection)).
-In some cases that may limit under which license(s) it is acceptable to distribute a combined work including that original source code and other code.
-In some instances, it may not  be possible to combine arbitrary third-party code into a combined work without violating the licensing terms of at least one of them (for example, GPLv2 code cannot be combined with Apache 2.0 code), so it is important to be aware of any license restrictions before starting to use third-party source code or libraries.
-Note that it is possible to combine material available under multiple different third-party licenses provided they are all compatible with the license under which the combined work is distributed.
+Note that it is important to comply with the terms of licence under which original source files are received from external sources (see [Policy Protection](#policy.protection)).
+In some cases that may limit under which licence(s) it is acceptable to distribute a combined work including that original source code and other code.
+In some instances, it may not  be possible to combine arbitrary third-party code into a combined work without violating the licensing terms of at least one of them (for example, GPLv2 code cannot be combined with Apache 2.0 code), so it is important to be aware of any licence restrictions before starting to use third-party source code or libraries.
+Note that it is possible to combine material available under multiple different third-party licences provided they are all compatible with the licence under which the combined work is distributed.

 <http://www.softwarefreedom.org/resources/2007/gpl-non-gpl-collaboration.html>